puravparab/Script2Scene/README.md

 # Script2Scene
-Upload a script or prompt and generate an animation
+Upload a script and generate an animation

 ## Getting Started